 Business momentum in this segment remained positive during the period under review, fueled by the double-digit growth of the global market.
 Pressure on refinery margins sustained the trend towards integrated production concepts throughout the value chain.
 Countries with substantial refinery capacity are aiming to increase the domestic share of the added value to reduce their dependency on imported refinery products.
 Our compressor business is benefiting from these efforts.
 Large production plants are currently under construction in China and Southeast Asia.
 India completed its transition to the stricter BS6 emission standard last year, which has boosted demand for hydrogen gas and compressors at the country’s refineries.

 Petrochemical and chemical industry

-“Pulling Systems Together” for positive change
+Completion of “Pulling Systems Together” program for improvement

 Operating income (EBIT)

 Before fiscal year 2015, no EBIT was reported at divisional level.